totalspectrum/spin2cpp/doc/general.md

 function for "warn(!init-vars)" myfunc()
 ```

 Multiple warnings may be given, separated by commas.
-To turn a warning off, prefix it with `!` or with `~`.
+To turn a warning off, prefix it with `!`, `~`, or `no-`.
 To enable all warnings, use the word `all`.

-Thus, a Spin function with `{++opt(!all,hide-members)}` will always be compiled with no warnings except for uninitialized variables.
+Thus, a Spin function with `{++opt(!all,hide-members)}` will always be compiled with no warnings except for ones about local variables shadowing object members.

 ### Warning control on the command line